MichaelDemidov/LazarusKeyboardLayout/README.md

 Demo
 ----
-The demo project can be compiled under both Windows and GNU/Linux (the left screenshot is from Windows 10, the right one if from Alt Linux 10 with GNOME shell).
+The demo project can be compiled under both Windows and GNU/Linux (the left screenshot is from Windows 10, the right one if from ALT Linux 10 with GNOME shell).
+Unfortunately I can't test it on macOS.

 ![Demo Windows](demo_windows.png) ![Demo AltLinux](demo_altlinux.png)

 On Windows, it uses system hooks to intercept keyboard layout changes.

 But it seems almost impossible to keep track of all the ways a user can switch keyboard layouts in Linux.
-He can use a keyboard shortcut, click on the layout indicator, or use third-party software.
-And the need to work in different desktop environments makes the task unsolvable.
-Therefore, I used the standard TLabel and TTimer components.
-Once per second, the timer checks the current layout and writes it to the label caption.
+They can use a keyboard shortcut, click on the layout indicator, or use third-party software.
+There are no system-wide messaging mechanisms (or I don't know about them, and the need to work in different desktop environments makes the task unsolvable.
+Therefore, I used the standard TTimer component.
+Once per second, it checks the current layout and writes it to the label caption.

-*I understand that the timer might be a bad practice here, but I don't know of a better way because my Linux programming experience is relatively limited.
+*I understand that using a timer might be a bad practice here, but I don't know of a better way because my Linux programming experience is relatively limited.
 Let me know if you have a better solution.*

 Delphi compatibility
 --------------------